krzemienski/awesome-researcher/README.md

 - Enforces cost and time constraints
 - Configurable OpenAI model selection
 - Deduplication of existing resources
-- Validation of new resources (HTTPS, GitHub stars, etc.)
+- Validation of new resources (HTTPS, accessibility, etc.)
 - Structured logging of all operations

 ## Requirements